Getting Started with Machine Learning in Python 2023

 Your URL will be different based on your folder structure.

 If you have used GitHub before then, I guess you are familiar with Markdown Language.

 In Github, we are writing this language inside readme.md file.
 So that the project can be described very well and it can be documented very well.

-In Jupyter Notebook, when we need to write something that is not code, we can change it to via drop-down and select the markdown instead and write some text in markdown language.
+In Jupyter Notebook, when we need to write something that is not code, we can change it via a drop-down, select the markdown instead, and write some text in markdown language.